Solar Energy Creates Much Needed Jobs In America

 How Many New Jobs Have Been Created By Solar Energy Production?

-According to the last Solar Job Census conducted in 2019, solar energy jobs were employing nearly 250,000 people.
+According to the last Solar Job Census conducted in 2019, solar energy companies were employing nearly 250,000 people.
 The work these individuals are doing is providing clean, renewable energy to all 50 states.
 In the last five years, solar employment has grown at a rate of 44%, which is around five times faster than the overall job growth across the country.

 A lot of this growth is due to the solar tax cut incentives congress has been running and recently renewed.
 The tax credit helped residential homes and commercial businesses save money on solar installation projects that will make them more energy efficient.